 Deck Stain

-Paint stripping is necessary if you will be using a deck stain.
+Paint stripping will be necessary if you’re planning to use a deck stain.
 These are commonly found or used on a painted deck.
 Deck stains can come as oil-based stains or water-based stains.

 Wood Stain

 This stain can be applied on the surface as long as it has been scraped and sanded.
-A stain can come as a water-based stain or an oil-based stain.
+You can find easily find water-based or oil-based stain products in the market.

 Gel Stain